One week later, police still searching for missing Columbia woman

 Now, a week after her husband filed a missing person report, police and her family are still searching for her.

 Elledge, 28, was last seen in her home on the 2600 block of Eastwood Drive around 11:30 p.m.
-Tuesday, Oct.
-8, according to an Oct.
-11 Columbia Police Department news release.
+Oct.
+8, according to a Columbia Police Department news release Friday.
 She was gone when her husband, Joe Elledge, woke up the next morning at 5 a.m.
 He reported her missing at 5:45 p.m. the same day, according to the release.

-She has been registered into the national database as a missing person, according to the release.
+She has been registered into the national database as a missing person, the release read.

 Elledge is a Chinese woman with brown eyes and black shoulder-length hair, according to the release.
-She is between 5'1" and 5'3" and weighs about 105 pounds.
+She is between 5-foot-1 and 5-3 and weighs about 105 pounds.

-She is an artist and paints with acrylics often, Jean Elledge said.
+She is also an artist and paints with acrylics often, Elledge said.

 “That’s what we’re prioritizing now,” Jean Elledge said.

-There is no additional information about the case, said Jeff Pitts, a CPD spokesperson.
+There is no additional information about the case, said Jeff Pitts, a CPD spokesman.

 When dealing with missing person cases, the Columbia Police Department “does not consider any report of a missing person to be routine and assumes that the missing person is in need of immediate assistance until an investigation reveals otherwise,” according to the department’s Policy Manual.

-The manual also says there is no amount of time that must pass before an investigation begins.
+The manual does not specify that a certain time period must pass before an investigation begins.

-Mengqi Ji Elledge's husband, Joe Elledge, said he believes the police are doing a good job with the investigation.
+Mengqi Ji Elledge’s husband, Joe, said he believes the police are doing a good job with the investigation.

-He posted flyers in Columbia listing his phone number with his wife's picture and description and said he talked to news stations about his wife and her case.
+He has posted flyers in Columbia listing his phone number with his wife’s photo and description and said he talked to news stations about his wife and her case.

-Mengqi Ji Elledge is a "big part of our lives," Jean Elledge said.
+Mengqi Ji Elledge is a “big part of our lives,” her mother-in-law said.

 “We miss her greatly, and we’re praying that she’s safe,” she added.